 Let’s look at some of those reports.

-The problem with that statement is that mould is everywhere.
+The problem with that statement is that mold is everywhere.
 There are 10,000 mould species.
 Everywhere that you go or anything that you touch probably has some form of mold.
 To me, this isn’t a valid case not to have a cup of coffee if you’re suffering from candida.

 Here are some more interesting facts about coffee and candida.

 According to Louise Tenney and Rita Elkins in their book, “Candida Albicans: A Nutritional Approach.”
-They said that caffeine destroys vitamin B-1, inositol, biotin, potassium and zinc, and it can hinder the assimilation of calcium and iron.
+They said that caffeine destroys vitamin B-1, inositol, biotin, potassium, and zinc, and it can hinder the assimilation of calcium and iron.

 That can’t be good!
 I’m not a doctor, but I would assume that it’s important to have those vitamins around.

 Lewis Harrison tells us in his book “Healing Depression Naturally” that it only takes one cup of a caffeinated beverage can kill up to 75 percent of friendly bacteria in the colon.